jrmdev/rportfwd/README.md

 ```

 ### Start the client
-Run the client on the host that actually runs the service you want to expose:
+Run the client on a host that runs the service you want to expose (or has network connectivity to it):

 ```bat
 client.exe <server_host> <server_port>